onedata/onedata-documentation/doc/using_onedata/file_management.md

 * access control lists

 ### POSIX Permissions
-Onedata allows you to control access to your data in a POSIX fashion for users, group and others in terms of read, write and executable permissions.
+Onedata allows you to control access to your data in a POSIX-like fashion for users, group and others in terms of read, write and executable permissions.

+>**NOTE:**
+>
+>An important subtlety in case of file permissions is the fact that all space members are treated as if they belong to a group which is a group owner of the file.
+In other words, all space members belong to a virtual group which is a group owner of all files in the space.
+That means that whenever a file is accessed by a space member who is not the owner of the file, the group permissions are taken into consideration.
+Permissions for "others" are considered when accessing [shares](../using_onedata/shares.md).

 In order to edit permissions:

 1. Navigate to **Oneprovider** page